o-o-overflow/scoring-playground/README.md

                                       100 1252    0  welcome_to_the_game
 ```

 The output is divide in three parts.
-On the top, you have all the deails of the scoring
+On the top, you have all the details of the scoring
 algorithms you selected.
 On the bottom left the actual scoreboard.
 And on the bottom
 right the list of challenges with their individual score, the number of teams
 who solved them, and the time it took for the first team to do that.

-If you now save this ranking by using `-w` option, you can easily print
+If you now save this ranking by using the `-w` option, you can easily print
-what would have changed by using a different scoring algorithm.
+the changes with respect to using a different scoring algorithm.
-For instance, let's compare against the exponential decay used by the CCC CTF:
+For instance, let's compare against the exponential decay approach used by the CCC CTF:

 ```
 > ./scorep.py -c dc19 -s ccc  data_2019.json